Saving Face (2004 film): Filming

 Filming began in fall 2003 on the $2.5 million project.
 Saving Face was filmed on location in New York’s Flushing, Queens, Brooklyn, and Manhattan on 35 mm film.
 Featuring the New York City Chinese American community, the film features in a mixture of Mandarin Chinese and English.

 The production team came across budgetary issues when Wu insisted that they include landscape shots of New York to ground the film in its environment.
 With little money left, the team was able to film in a helicopter that was being used to get aerial shots of Manhattan for the movie Hitch.

 Release

 Saving Face premiered at the Toronto International Film Festival on 12 September 2004, and made its way around the independent film circuit, screening at Sundance Film Festival, Seattle International Film Festival.
 It was chosen as the opening night film in 2005 for the Florida Film Festival.
-The film was subsequently bought by Sony Pictures Entertainment before going into limited release in the US on May 27, 2005.
+The film was subsequently bought by Sony Pictures Entertainment and initially planned for release through their midbudget division Screen Gems before going into limited release in the US through arthouse division Sony Pictures Classics on May 27, 2005.